Dallas Reef

 Dallas Reef (7°38′N 113°48′E), also known as Terumbu Laya; đá Suối Cát; Mandarin Guāngxīng Jiāo (光星礁); Rajah Matanda Reef (Bahura ng Rajah Matanda), lies on the SW extremity of Dangerous Ground (South China Sea) in the Spratly Islands of the South China Sea.

 It is approximately 7 km long and 2 km wide, and encloses a lagoon ~15m deep.
 It is 9 km west of Ardasier Reef, and 26 km north of Swallow Reef.

 As with all of the Spratly Islands, the ownership of the atoll is disputed.
 It is controlled by Malaysia, and claimed by the People's Republic of China, the Republic of China (Taiwan) and Vietnam.
-The Filipino(Tagalog) name is named after precolonial Philippine ruler of Rajahnate of Maynila, Rajah Matanda.
+The Filipino name is named after precolonial Philippine ruler of Manila, Rajah Matanda.